Endband Sewing and Making

 About the Instructor

-Zoe Katz is an artist currently working in the medium of artist books.
-In addition, she does freelance bookbinding and works for bookbinders, artists, and artist bookmakers, helping them with the fabrication of larger artist book projects.
-She has taught workshops at universities including Pratt, Parsons, Cooper Union, and more.
-Her artist books have been acquired and are held in the collections of Harvard University, the Walker Art Center (Rosemary Furtak Artist Book Collection), Virginia Commonwealth University, SFMOMA Library, and the Jack Ginsberg Artists' Book Collection in South Africa.
+Zoe Katz is an artist working in the medium of artists' books.
+She also maintains a freelance bookbinding practice, collaborating with bookbinders, artists, and artists' book makers on the fabrication of large-scale artists' book projects.
+She has taught workshops at Pratt, Parsons, and Cooper Union, among other universities.
+Her artists' books are held in the collections of Harvard University, the Walker Art Center (Rosemary Furtak Artist Book Collection), Virginia Commonwealth University, the SFMOMA Library, and the Jack Ginsberg Artists' Book Collection in South Africa, and her editioned work is distributed by Printed Matter.
 She is based in New York City.

 All images courtesy of the instructor.